-Sandy started her career covering China and Vietnam in the mid-1960s as an editor of the Far Eastern Economic Review in the mid-1960s.
+Sandy Close, EMS Executive Director, started her career covering China and Vietnam as an editor of the Far Eastern Economic Review in the mid-1960s.
 She became editor of Pacific News Service in 1974 and was a pioneer in developing youth media.
-In 1996 she founded New America Media which became the first and largest collaborations of ethnic news organizations.
+In 1996, she founded New America Media, the first and largest collaboration of ethnic news organizations.
 Her work has received several awards, including a MacArthur Foundation “Genius Award” and the 2011 Polk Award for Career Achievement.
-In 1996, a film she co-produced, Breathing Lessons, won the Academy Award for best short documentary.When NAM closed she started Ethnic Media Services to sustain key projects with ethnic media.
+In 1996, a film she co-produced, Breathing Lessons, won an Academy Award for best short documentary.
+She founded Ethnic Media Services in 2017 to continue her work amplifying and elevating the voices of ethnic media.

 Mark Hedin’s lifetime of newspaper work began as a teenager at Manhattan’s neighborhood rag Our Town and continued as editor of San Francisco State University’s Golden Gater when the Loma Prieta earthquake hit in 1989.
 Springing from 16 subsequent years at the corner of San Francisco’s 5th and Mission streets where the Examiner and Chronicle were produced, came a spell with the Tenderloin District’s Central City Extra, whose name he suggested, through to its final edition 15 years later.
 Prior to joining Ethnic Media Services, he was the sole reporter on the Oakland Tribune section of the East Bay Times when its staff won a Pulitzer for breaking news work covering the Oakland Ghost Ship tragedy in late 2016.